Guineapigboyx/Guineapigboyx/README.md

 I like screwing with my computer and laptop a lot.
 I like overclocking ⚡⏫🔥
 I like Editing the bios of main PC
-I got every kirby song ever and put it in one xpsf file and its what i listen to
+I got every kirby song ever and put it in one xpsf file
+I primarly listen to Icecast jazz radio
 Noctua fans are the best (Yeah dareing i did not put it in a my hot takes)

 Hot takes: 🖕
 900p is peak